DhirajBhakta/reflections/FLEETING_NOTES/obsolutely_miscellaneous/productivity.md

 Is this good?
 Is this bad?
 I dont know.
 You may achieve great heights by being a perfectionist.
 Or you may regret obsessing over one thing for so long when it didnt do any good

+## Awareness of Time
+> The more distracted your mind is , the more you are aware of Time.
+> The more focussed you are, the less you are aware of Time.

+So If you feel like you're running out of time, just assume that your focus has peaked.
+In the **flow state**, the perception of Time disappears.

 # GTD - Getting Things Done